 - Antijam capability – As important as it is to know your altitude to the object beneath or in front of you, it is also important to keep that capability from being jammed by the enemy.

-- Very Popular – The CARA is the USAF’s standard altimeter and there has been over 11,000 CARA systems delivered.
+- Very Popular – The CARA is the USAF’s standard altimeter and there have been over 11,000 CARA systems delivered.

 - Operational Capability – provides altitude-related data from 0 to 50,000 ft.

 - Operational Aircraft – The APN-232 CARA is used in C-5, C-17, C-130, OC-135, C-141, F-16, and F-15.
 The Receiver-Transmitter (part number 8010000653-6) is used on all CARA equipped aircraft except the F-16.
 The F-16 uses Receiver-Transmitter part number 8010000788-1